- Professor of English

 - Robert H. Ray Chair in Humanities

-- MA and PhD in English from the University of Michigan (Ann Arbor, MI)
+- MA and PhD in English Language and Literature from the University of Michigan (Ann Arbor, MI)

 - BA in English and History from Colgate University (Hamilton, NY)